 Employment Outlook and Salary Information

-Prospective students now comprehend the prerequisites and common coursework for associate's and bachelor's degree programs, but should exercise caution pursuing a career as a land surveyor as the number of jobs is expected to decline by 2% over the next decade.
+Prospective students now comprehend the prerequisites and common coursework for associate's and bachelor's degree programs, but should exercise caution pursuing a career as a land surveyor as the number of jobs is expected to increase by 2% over the next decade.